johnsroy/MS_Thesis/README.md

 # MS_Thesis
 A data science project on network security which deals with network logs of a LMS system named D2L used at U of C.
 The full thesis along with my published paper is also shared.
-The paper featured in the ISCA CATA 2018 conference held in Las Vegas.
+The paper featured in the ISCA CATA March 2018 conference held in Las Vegas.
 ***Note: Due to privacy reasons at the U of C, the dataset has not been shared.***